woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Fix - Prevent conflict with other gateways.

 = 1.1.3 =
 * Fix   - Guest users can checkout without giving shipping information when required.
 * Fix   - Modal popup not working properly.
 Changed to full page redirect with a hook to add back the modal/popup.